 If you set

 keypoint_params, then Albumentations will return all keypoints, even if they lie outside the visible area.
-In the example image below, you can see that the keypoint for the right elbow is located outside the image, but Albumentations still retuned it.
+In the example image below, you can see that the keypoint for the right hip is located outside the image, but Albumentations still retuned it.
 The area outside the image is highlighted in yellow.

 remove_invisible is set to